1ay1/neowall/README.md

   mode fill
 }

-# Cycle through a directory of wallpapers
+# 🔥 Cycle through ALL images in a directory (recommended!)
+# Just point path to a directory and Staticwall automatically loads all PNG/JPEG files
 default {
-  path ~/Pictures/wallpapers/
-  duration 300  # Change every 5 minutes
+  path ~/Pictures/wallpapers/    # ← Note the trailing slash for directories! duration 300                    # Change every 5 minutes (in seconds)
-  transition fade
+  transition fade                 # Smooth fade between wallpapers }
-}

 # Configure specific monitor